Transcoding Media

 In this getting started example, we'll use a publicly accessible video for our input and write the output to Dolby temporary storage.
 Temporary storage is meant as a way to quickly get up-and-running with our APIs without configuring your own storage.
 Once you're production-ready you will want to utilize your own cloud storage.

-For more on how to use your own storage with Dolby.io, read our guides on AWS S3, Azure Blob Storage, GCP Cloud Storage, or use your own services with basic or token-based authentication.
+For more on how to use your own storage with Dolby.io, read our guides on AWS S3, Azure Blob Storage, GCP Cloud Storage, or use your own services with HTTP(s) and basic authentication.

-Next, we will configure our Dolby.io transcode request to use a simple case asking for a basic "mp4" output.
+Next, we will configure our Transcode API request to use a simple case asking for a basic "mp4" output.
 Dolby.io will make some decisions for you about the most compatible kind of video and audio codecs to use.
 You can always configure these yourself later!

 import os